Student Research Grants Competition Information

-SRGC 2023-2024 Application Deadlines
+SRGC 2024-2025 Anticipated Application Deadlines

 Applications for the SRGC will be posted and considered on a quarterly basis.
-Please note that funding requests cannot be considered outside of this timeline, nor can funding be guaranteed in advance of travel:
+Please note that funding requests cannot be considered outside of this timeline, nor can funding be guaranteed in advance of travel.

-• Cycle 1: For travel starting between July 1, 2023, and September 30, 2023.
-Application dates are July 3 through July 28 with decisions announced by the week of August 7.
+- Cycle 1: For conferences and research travel between July 1, 2024, and September 30, 2024.
+Application dates are May 24, 2024 through June 23, 2024, with decisions announced the week of July 1, 2024.

-• Cycle 3: For travel starting between January 1, 2024, and March 31, 2024.
-Application dates are November 1, 2023, through November 30, 2023, with decisions announced by December 15, 2023.
+- Cycle 3: For conferences and research travel between January 1, 2025, and March 31, 2025.
+Application dates are November 1, 2024, through November 30, 2024, with decisions announced the week of December 16, 2024.

-• Cycle 4: For travel starting between April 1, 2024, and June 30, 2024.
-Application dates are February 1, 2024, through February 29, 2024, with decisions announced by March 15, 2024.
+- Cycle 4: For conferences and research travel between April 1, 2025, and June 30, 2025.
+Application dates are February 1, 2025, through February 28, 2025, with decisions announced the week of March 17, 2025.

 Foreign Travel Insurance Requirement